London Sightseeing – A Comprehensive Guide for Beginners

 5. River Thames

-The iconic River Thames flows through the heart of London.
-Here’s how you can make the most of this historic waterway:
+The famous River Thames runs through the middle of London.
+Here’s a guide on how to take the best of this ancient waterway –

 Thames River Cruise